 - Preserving all historical data before the migration process, so you can migrate only the data that will be actively used.

 - Accelerating application modernization, by freeing developers from taking care of old application architecture, including the underlying data structure.
-The archiving tool takes care that all Notes data is saved in a meaningful way outside of Notes and Domino.
+The archiving tool takes care that all Lotus Notes data is saved in a meaningful way outside of Notes and Domino.